OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:29

-When Mary heard this, she got up quickly and went to Him.
+Upon hearing this, Mary rose quickly and went to Him.

 ## John 11:30